programmerHJK/DisabletaskmgrANDWindowsDefender/README.md

 Made with C#

-this programmer disables tasmgr and Windows Defender by registry information changing.
+this program disables tasmgr and Windows Defender by registry information changing.

 as the user's setting this program might need a permission to get runned